Working with NLI Integrated Authority Records

 - Enter or update the authority record details.

 Select Save.Alma submits the record to NLI (via APIs and an API key), and the record is validated and normalized.The record version is also checked.
-When the version is compared with the NLI version, it must be the same or the contribution fails.If the contributed record is approved, it is stored in the Alma Community Zone and the master NLI database.If there is an error, Alma displays an error message in a dialog box that asks if you want to reload the record or continue editing.
+When the version is compared with the NLI version, it must be the same or the contribution fails.If the contributed record is approved, it is stored in the Alma Community Zone and the primary NLI database.If there is an error, Alma displays an error message in a dialog box that asks if you want to reload the record or continue editing.
 Select Yes to reload the record and discard your changes or select No to return to the MD Editor and continue editing.

 See Cataloging Externally Managed Authority Records for more information.